Magic Kingdom Lightning Lane Ride Ranks

 Of course, this assumes that you want to ‘pay to play’ and will use Genie+ rather than simply doing standby lines.
 In Magic Kingdom, that’s typically our recommendation.
 Basically, it boils down to the ride count.
 With 23 attractions offering Genie+ at Magic Kingdom, it has almost double the number of attractions as other parks at Walt Disney World.

-However, using Genie+ is not always necessary.
+With that said, Genie+ is not always strictly necessary.
 This is especially true during the off-season, such as many dates prior to spring break season, as well as after that ends and summer starts.
-It’s also true from mid-August through December on days when Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party is held.
+It’s also true during Party Season–from mid-August through December on days when Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party is held.
 Basically, whenever crowd levels drop below 4/10, you don’t need to pay extra for Lightning Lane access.
 It still can be nice to have, but it’s hardly essential.

-Before we get started, we should note that this offers ride priorities for Lightning Lanes via Genie+ and not Individual Lightning Lanes (ILL), which are pay-per-ride.
-At present, the only ILL attraction in Magic Kingdom is Seven Dwarfs Mine Train.
-We are not keen on buying a la carte front of line access, so we recommend doing Seven Dwarfs Mine Train right before Magic Kingdom closes (or in the early evening, if you can’t stay until park closing).
+Our final asterisk is that this guide offers ride priorities for Lightning Lanes via Genie+ and not Individual Lightning Lanes (ILL), which are pay-per-ride.
+At present, the ILL attractions in Magic Kingdom are Seven Dwarfs Mine Train and TRON Lightcycle Run.
+We are not keen on buying a la carte front of line access, so we recommend doing those rides first strategically.

 Now, on with the show & ride rankings for Genie+ at Magic Kingdom…